jeffbass/imagenode/docs/settings-yaml.rst

 compensation level.
 When set, the property adjusts the camera’s exposure compensation level.
 Each increment represents 1/6th of a stop.
 Hence setting the attribute to 6 increases exposure by 1 stop.
-The default value is ``0``, and the value can be set to an integer value between -25 and 25.
+The default value is ``0``, and the value can be set to an integer between -25 and 25.

 ``iso`` retrieves or sets the apparent ISO setting of the camera.
 This setting effects the different camera module versions differently.
 Only V2 camera modules are calibrated against the ISO film speed standards.
-The default is ``0`` for auto, but other settings include the following:
+The default is ``0`` for auto, but other values include the following:
 ``0, 100, 200, 320, 400, 500, 640, 800``

 ``meter_mode`` this property is used to adjust the camera's mettering mode.